From Logits to Hierarchies: Hierarchical Clustering made Simple: Related Work

 On the other hand, divisive algorithms start with all objects belonging to the same cluster and recursively split them into subclusters.
-While early approaches are mostly based on heuristics, \cite{dasgupta2016acost} proposed the Dasgupta cost: an objective function for evaluating a hierarchical clustering, with a divisive approach to provide an approximately optimal solution.
+While early approaches are mostly based on heuristics, \citet{dasgupta2016acost} proposed the Dasgupta cost: an objective function for evaluating a hierarchical clustering, with a divisive approach to provide an approximately optimal solution.
 HypHC introduces a continuous relaxation of Dasgupta’s discrete optimization problem with provable guarantees via hyperbolic embeddings that better reflect the geometry of trees compared to Euclidean representations \cite{chami2020trees, liu2019hyperbolic}.
-More recently, research has focused on developing deep learning approaches for hierarchical clustering \citep{mautz2020deep, goyal2017nonparametric,shin2019hierarchical, vikram2019theloracs, manduchi2023tree}.
+More recently, research has focused on developing deep learning approaches for hierarchical clustering with specialized architectures \citep{mautz2020deep, goyal2017nonparametric,shin2019hierarchical, vikram2019theloracs, manduchi2023tree}.
 Among these, DeepECT learns a hierarchical clustering on top of the embedding space of a jointly optimized autoencoder~\citep{mautz2020deep}.
-Notably, TreeVAE not only learns a hierarchical clustering in the latent space but also provides a generative model that adheres to the learnt hierarchy, thereby enabling sample generation in a structured manner~\citep{manduchi2023tree}.
-However, all these approaches have mostly been tested on simple datasets, far from realistic settings.
-As shown in our experiments, they present relevant limitations when deployed on more challenging datasets, mainly due to their high computational complexity.
+TreeVAE~\citep{manduchi2023tree}, on the other hand, learns a hierarchical clustering in the latent space of a variational autoencoder and provides a generative model that adheres to the learned hierarchy, thereby enabling sample generation in a structured manner~\citep{manduchi2023tree}.
+However, these approaches have mostly been tested on simple datasets, far from realistic settings.
+In our experiments in \cref{sec:experiments_HC}, we show that they present important limitations when deployed on more challenging datasets.
+We find these limitations to be linked to their high computational demands and their difficulty in modeling hierarchies that consist of a large number of leaf clusters.